 See MORE IDEAS with our Gratitude Prompts Printable.

-Gratitude Affirmations to Print and Stick:
+#3 Let your kid(s) know how much you appreciate them with the Gratitude Affirmations to Print and Stick:

-Use our Gratitude Fill In The Blank Affirmation Printables with kids, your spouse, or other love ones and stick them on their mirror, around the house, or place an affirmation on their pillow.
+Use our Gratitude Fill In The Blank Affirmation Printables with kids, your spouse, or other loved ones and stick them on their mirror, around the house, or place an affirmation on their pillow.
 Wherever they can see them and be reminded of how much you love and appreciate who they are and what they do.

 Be on the lookout when someone in your family is doing something that is kind or helpful and let them know you appreciate them – have paper and pen ready, write it down and put it in the gratitude box, jar, journal, or print them out and put them around the house.

-Remember there is no right way to do this.
+Remember, there is no right way to do this.
 More than anything else, have fun.
 Less is more.
 Make it work for your family.